edgedb/edgedb/docs/tutorial/createdb.rst

 .. code-block:: bash

-    $ edgedb -Itutorial
+    $ edgedb -I tutorial

 Now we need to set up the schema.
-Let's set up a basic schema for a movie database.
+Let's create a schema for a movie database.
 It will have 2 types of objects: movies and people who directed and acted in them.

-For the next step, there are two ways of setting this up.
-You have two methods to choose from for this:
-:ref:`ref_tutorial_createdb_sdl` (recommended) or
-:ref:`ref_tutorial_createdb_ddl`.

 .. _ref_tutorial_createdb_sdl: